adrulpz/digital-garden-jekyll-template/_notes/MeshFEM.md

 	  - **Fused points** identify 2D coordinates where the top and bottom layers of the sheet are to be permanently bonded.
 These regions remain non-inflatable and function as walls or seams.

-	  - **Hole points** (optional) identify areas to be excluded from inflation and meshing entirely, often corresponding to apertures.
+	  - **Hole points** (optional) identify internal locations where meshing and inflation should be suppressed, typically representing apertures or excluded areas.

 3. **Meshing**: The library performs constrained 2D triangulation using the boundary edges, generating a triangle mesh suitable for subsequent finite element simulation.
 Fused and hole regions are respected during this process by applying region-specific tagging and exclusion rules.